buildingSMART/IFC4.3.x-development/docs/templates/Object Definition/Property Sets/Property Sets for Profiles/README.md

 Property Sets for Profiles
 ==========================

-The concept template _Property Sets for Profiles_ describes how a material can be related to a single or multiple property sets.
+The concept template _Property Sets for Profiles_ describes how a profile can be related to a single or multiple property sets.
 A property set contains a single or multiple properties.
 The data type of an individual property can be one of single, enumerated, value, table, reference or list value, and combination of property occurrences.

-NOTE: An IfcProfileDef is not an IfcObject.
+NOTE: An _IfcProfileDef_ is not an _IfcObject_.
 For legacy reasons, this concept is listed under _Object Definition_.
 In future versions of the standard the various property set association mechanisms will likely be unified.

-Property Sets applicable to this template will carry the IfcPropertySetTemplateTypeEnum "PSET_PROFILEDRIVEN".
+Property Sets applicable to this template will carry the _IfcPropertySetTemplateTypeEnum_ "PSET_PROFILEDRIVEN".

 ```
 concept {